genelet/molecule/README.md

 import ("github.com/genelet/molecule/godbi")
 ```

 You may also encode and process _molecule_ in protocol buffer, which we have named [Graph](https://godoc.org/github.com/genelet/molecule/gometa).
-To use _Graph_, in your GO program:
+To use _Graph_:

 ```go
 import ("github.com/genelet/molecule/gometa")